chris-schaefer03/vocab-trainer-cli/README.md

 This project includes comprehensive unit tests covering:

-- Vocabulary data management (load/save CSV and JSON)
+- Vocabulary data management (load/save JSON)
 - Quiz logic correctness and edge cases
 - Search functionality (exact, partial, case-insensitive)
 - Performance statistics tracking
+- User registration, login and role management

 Tests are located in the `tests/` directory and can be run using JUnit 5 in IntelliJ or via command line.